si-medbif/medbif2021/resume_Arissara.md

 ## Summary

-Arissara is a master's student in medical bioinformatics with a biology background. she has experience in proteomic analysis of three genera of pit viper venoms in Thailand and animal cell culture.
+Arissara is a master's student in medical bioinformatics with a biology background.
+She has experience in proteomic analysis of three genera of pit viper venoms in Thailand and animal cell culture.

 ## Contact Info